ShivamMadlani/Swadheenta-E-voting/README.md

 ## Features

 - Safe and secure e-voting system
-- Decentralised network about Candidates and Voters
+- Decentralised network containing information about Candidates and Voters
-- System deployed on Ethereum
+- System deployed on Ethereum to provide maximum up-time
 - Admin is able to watch realtime data about votes received by each candidates
+- Prevention of forged and duplicate voting

+## Progress

+- Learnt the underlying technology regarding Ethereum and Smart Contracts
+- Created dummy accounts on the localized test development environment Truffle Ganache using MetaMask
+- Wrote and deployed Smart Contract written in Solidity